algosup/2022-2023-project-4-game-design-Team-2/Document/Project docs/research.md

 ### documentation saving and sharing system
 ###### ​How do you save and share your documentation?
 The documentation is saved on the Github repository of the group project.
+The documentation is also shared by discord and google file with all team members.

 ---
 # Resources